 17.7.
 Relationship of the Parties.
 Parties are independent contractors under this Agreement, and nothing in this Agreement creates a partnership, joint venture, employee, or agency relationship between the Parties for any purpose.
 Neither Party has any express or implied authorisation to incur, or attempt to incur, on the other Party any obligation, or to bind or commit, or attempt to bind or commit, in any other manner the other Party for any purpose.
 Registrar will be and remain fully responsible for its products, services, and all other arrangements with its Customers, including providing warranties, maintenance and support.
 In no way will a Party be liable to the other Party, its directors, employees, agents or third parties for any losses, injuries, damages or the like occasioned by the latter Party's own activities in connection with this Agreement, except as expressly provided herein.

 17.8.
 Notices.
 All notices to be given under this Agreement shall be given in writing at the address of the appropriate Party as set forth below, unless that Party has given a notice of change of address in writing.
-Any notice required by this Agreement shall be deemed to have been properly given (i) if in paper form, when delivered in person or via courier service with confirmation of receipt or (ii) if via facsimile or by electronic mail, upon confirmation of receipt by the recipient’s facsimile machine or email server.
+Any notice required by this Agreement shall be deemed to have been properly given (i) if in paper form, when delivered in person or via courier service with confirmation of receipt or (ii) if via facsimile or by electronic mail, upon confirmation of receipt by the recipient’s facsimile machine or e-mail server.

 For notices to be sent to the Registry Operator, they must be addressed to: